btleffler/sublime-text-config/README.md

       *   [Tell Package Syncing where you cloned your config](https://github.com/csch0/SublimeText-Package-Syncing#second-machine-or-after-a-fresh-installation)
    *   Get coding!
    *   Whenever changes are made, ``commit`` and ``push`` them.
 Next time you're on another machine without access to a syncing online file storage, ``pull`` changes from this repo and Package Syncing will do the rest.

+## Notes
+   *  Don't forget to install the dependencies for the various linters.
+      *   node.js, npm
+         *   coffee-script, coffeelint, jshint, csslint
+      *   php
+      *   tidy